gebhardm/flmlocal/README.md

     topic: /query/<sid>/tmpo
     payload: [<fromtimestamp>, <totimestamp>]

-will be computed by the query daemon (run it on the FLM with **lua /usr/sbin/queryd.lua &** without having to install a real daemon for now - tmpod.lua integration is available, but not merged).
-Corresponding to the sent query time interval (the same timestamp format as provided by the /sensor-topics is used) one or more fitting tmpo files are retrieved and sent back to
+will be computed by the query daemon (run it on the FLM with **lua /usr/sbin/queryd.lua &** without having to install a real daemon for now - [tmpod.lua integration](https://github.com/gebhardm/flm02/tree/tmpoquery) is available, but not merged).
+Corresponding to the sent query time interval (the same timestamp format as provided by the /sensor-topics is used: POSIX timestamp/1000, thus on second base) one or more fitting tmpo files are retrieved and sent back to

     topic: /sensor/<sid>/query/<fromtimestamp>/<totimestamp>
     payload: <gzipped tmpo file>

-The content of the queried data then is computed with a Javascript script in the browser and displayed using Flot charts like in the FluksoGraph.
-For smoothing the graphs (it is shown the first derivative with respect to time - actually a "simple difference calculation") a rolling average of five values is displayed; yet there are "bumps" due to the discreteness and approximation of the value set.
+The content of the queried data then is computed with a JS script in the browser and displayed as FluksoChart using Flot charts like in the FluksoGraph.
+For smoothing the graphs (it is shown the first derivative of the counter increase values with respect to time - actually a "simple difference calculation") a continuous average on minute based values is displayed.
+This is done as on raw data there are extreme "bumps" due to the discreteness and approximation of the original counter value set; if displayed directly, you will experience a kind of "pulse width modulation" which is rather inconvenient to the eye and stresses the Flot chart to an extreme.
+You may play with the value of *n* in [chart.js](https://github.com/gebhardm/flmlocal/blob/master/www/scripts/controllers/chart.js), *function chart_sensor(sensor)*).

 <img src="FLMlocalChart.png" width=500px>